Diversity Makes a Difference

 Excellent Overall Diversity

-We combine factors of ethnic, geographic, gender and age diversity to come up with an overall diversity grade for each school.
+We combine factors of racial, geographic, gender and age diversity to come up with an overall diversity grade for each school.

-Take a Deeper Look at Ethnic Diversity at American International College
+Take a Deeper Look at Racial Diversity at American International College

 Review Male/Female Diversity at American International College

-When available, the chart below will include the male to female percentage among American International College's faculty, as well as students.
+When available, the chart below will include the male to female percentage among American International College's undergraduate students.